hyperledger/fabric/docs/source/glossary.rst

    A transaction, 'T'

-Invoke or instantiate results that are submitted for ordering, validation, and commit.
-Invokes are requests to read/write data from the ledger.
-Instantiate is a request to start and initialize a chaincode on a channel.
-Application clients gather invoke or instantiate responses from endorsing peers and package the results and endorsements into a transaction that is submitted for ordering, validation, and commit.
+Transactions are created when a chaincode or FabToken client is used to read or write to data from the ledger.
+If you are invoking a chaincode, application clients gather the responses from endorsing peers and then package the results and endorsements into a transaction that is submitted for ordering, validation, and commit.
+If using FabToken to create a token transaction, the FabToken client must use a prover peer to create a transaction that is submitted to the ordering service and then validated by committing peers.

 .. _World-State: